orbital-zero/sat-invoices-reader/README.md

 In terminal, there are two scripts:

 - `main.py` to read payroll and deduction invoices
-- `classify.py` to sort invoices by issuer and their year of creation
+- `classify.py` to sort invoices by the year of creation and their issuer

 Use option -h for get help of each one.